This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Apricot Chicken

-- 2 lbs. bone skinless chicken thighs
+- 2 lbs. boneless skinless chicken breasts, or boneless skinless chicken thighs

 - 1 cup apricot preserves